 At TODAY we take care to recommend items we hope you’ll enjoy!
 Just so you know, TODAY may get a small share of the revenue.Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

-Even celebrities aren’t all born with good skin; most of them work at it!
+Even celebrities aren’t all born with good skin.
+They have to work at it, just like us!

 And wearing pore-clogging makeup as often as they do definitely doesn't help.
 But as top dermatologists and aestheticians know, you don't need pricey products or a skin expert on speed dial to look flawless.

 TODAY Style asked 15 experts to share their favorite under $25 drugstore face washes.
 Read on to discover their picks (and why they love them).

 Best face wash for dry skin

 "It's fragrance-free and won't irritate sensitive skin types or strip moisture, which makes it a great value all around,” said Dr. Donna Bilu Martin.
 “I’m also a fan of Clark's Botanicals Soothing Herbal Face Wash.”

 "I recommend Neutrogena frequently because (the formula) is gentle, won't strip the skin of its natural oils, and also removes makeup.
 It's best for people with dry, sensitive or combination skin,” said Dr. Elizabeth L. Tanzi.